thejinchao/turbolink-libraries/README.md

 ### Linux(Cross Compiling)
 * `LINUX_MULTIARCH_ROOT` The directory where you installed Unreal Engine [Cross-Compiling toolchain for Linux](https://docs.unrealengine.com/4.27/en-US/SharingAndReleasing/Linux/GettingStarted/).
 * `NINJA_EXE_PATH` The file path of `ninja.exe`, [Ninja](https://ninja-build.org/) is a small build system with a focus on speed.

+### PlayStation5
+* `UE_PS5_THIRD_PARTY_PATH` UE PlayStation5 third party source directoy, If you correctly downloaded the UE source code with the PS5 platform, then this directory should be located at `Engine/Platform/PS5/Source/ThirdParty`

 ## 3. Compile Step
 After clone this repo, update all submodules, and then follow the steps below to compile these libraries.